frothkoetter/cdw/README.md

 |1995	| 5	| 448341 |
 |1995	| 6	| 439423 |

-Partition Evolution is a feature when table layout can be updated as data or queries change and  users are not required to maintain partition columns.
+Next is Partition Evolution: this is a feature when partition layout can be updated as data or queries change and users are not required to maintain partition columns.

 ![](images/IcebergPartitionEvo.png)